 Yes and no. Dr. Moore is board certified in family medicine.
 As such, he will seek to alleviate acute and chronic pain for his family medicine patients when needed.
 He will treat pain with a wide variety of approaches including physical therapy, massage therapy, osteopathic manipulative therapy (OMT), analgesic medication (although very rarely opioids), braces/supports, mindfulness techniques, referral to sub-specialists and more.
 However, Dr. Moore does not treat chronic pain in the addiction clinic.
 Primary pain concerns will be re-directed to primary providers in most cases.

 Kyle Moore, DO earned his medical degree at Pacific Northwest University of Health Sciences in Yakima, Wash., and his Bachelor of Science at Brigham Young University – Idaho in Rexburg, Idaho.
 Dr. Moore completed his family medicine residency at the Mayo Clinic and was elected the chief resident in his final year.
 He then completed a fellowship in addiction medicine at the University of Utah.
+He is a board-certified member of the American Board of Family Medicine.

 Megan Zawacki, PA-C earned her Master of Physician Assistant Studies at Rocky Mountain College in Billings, and her Bachelor of Arts in Biology at Carroll College.
 She is a member of the Montana Academy of Physician Assistants and the American Academy of Physician Assistants.